-Jeff Bezos dethrones Bill Gates as world's richest person
+Jeff Bezos briefly dethrones Bill Gates as world's richest person

-Just over two decades ago Jeff Bezos started selling books online from his garage.
-Today, the Amazon CEO is the richest person on Earth.
+Just over two decades ago, Jeff Bezos started selling books online from his garage.
+Today, the Amazon CEO is neck and neck with Bill Gates for the title of the richest person on Earth.

-Bezos's net worth topped $90 billion on Thursday, allowing the Amazon founder and CEO to narrowly dethrone Microsoft (MSFT, Tech30) co-founder Bill Gates as the richest man in the world, according to Forbes and Bloomberg.
-If Amazon stock holds steady through trading Thursday, Bezos will officially bump Gates, who has been No. 1 since 2013, from the the Bloomberg Billionaires Index.
+Bezos's net worth topped $90 billion on Thursday morning, allowing the Amazon founder and CEO to dethrone Gates, the co-founder of Microsoft (MSFT, Tech30), as the richest man in the world, according to Forbes and Bloomberg.

+However, an afternoon dip in Amazon's stock price caused Bezos to slip back behind Gates, who has been No. 1 since 2013 on the Bloomberg Billionaires Index.
+What's a couple hundred million dollars anyway?

 Bezos has been hailed as the smartest guy in business for turning a bookselling platform into a disruptive force that has flipped traditional retail on its head.